Keeping rabbits outside in winter!

 If your rabbits like to be picked up, you can combine this with regular grooming to look at them more closely.
 Always make sure you use the correct holding technique to avoid injury: one hand directly behind the front paws in the chest area and one hand under the rabbit's bottom.

-Special winter feed helps build up winter coat and valuable fat reserves.
-For example, celeriac, parsnip, parsley root or beet can be fed as early as autumn.
-These vegetables are high in calories and help build up necessary fat reserves.
-Various cabbage varieties are also good to feed in winter, but should only be given in small portions.
-A welcome snack in between are our Pure Nature articles.
+Special winter food helps to build up winter coat and valuable fat reserves.
+For example, celeriac, parsnip, parsley root or beetroot can be fed as early as autumn.
+These vegetables are high in calories and help build up the necessary fat reserves.
+Various types of cabbage are also good to feed in winter, but should only be given in small portions.
+Our Pure Nature articles are a welcome snack in between meals.